► Slick new 2019 Mazda 3 review

 How does the new 2019 Mazda 3 drive?

-We’re in a European-specification 2.0-litre Skyactiv-G petrol, with a six-speed manual, but in the USA.
-Specifically Los Angeles Crest Highway, a ribbon of tarmac that meanders up the mountainside, in a manner most unbecoming of US roads.
+Our first taste was in a European-specification 2.0-litre Skyactiv-G petrol, with a six-speed manual, but in the USA.
+Specifically, Los Angeles Crest Highway, a ribbon of tarmac that meanders up the mountainside, in a manner most unbecoming of US roads.
 It’s twisty, brilliantly so, and the Mazda 3 reveals its beautifully balanced chassis, fine steering weighting and feel and easy, crisp gearshift.
+Those traits weren’t lost in Lisbon either.

-Impressive, yes, but it’s not all good news...
-Rear seat space isn’t particularly accommodating, and while the 3’s striking looks are hugely appealing, the trade-off is pretty poor over the shoulder visibility.
+Rear seat space is far from accommodating; the huge C-pillar and low roof makes it difficult for adults to get comfortable.
+And while the 3’s striking looks are hugely appealing; the trade-off is pretty poor over the shoulder visibility.

 New Mazda 3: verdict